Digital transformation in insurance is happening in many ways and affecting everything from the underwriting process to customer retention.

 3. Biometric Identification

-To prevent insurance fraud, some health insurance providers incorporate biometric identification technology into their business models.
+To prevent insurance fraud, some health insurance providers incorporate biometric identification digital technologies into their business models.

 Biometric identification uses fingerprints, iris scans, and/or facial recognition technology to verify a patient’s identity.
 As insurers find more ways to prevent health insurance fraud, companies are relying on biometric verification to keep both doctors and patients accountable.